 - Submit electronic files for ads to appear on digital screens in the Spark building – cost based

 - Place posters on WSU Library bulletin boards

 - Begin announcing your event through social media, via

 - Individual faculty, staff, students

-- Provide information or webpages for WSU and CAS to share
+- Provide information or URLs for WSU and CAS to share via social media channels

-- Send information and/or poster to WSU News for the event listings
+- Send information and/or poster to WSU Insider for their event listings

-- Send a press release to WSU News for distribution to area media if appropriate (reserved for large-scale events)
+- If appropriate, send a press release to WSU Insider for distribution to area media (reserved for large-scale, public events)

 2-3 weeks in advance